Final Summit Report-2014

 - Organize at all levels; civil society represents people in a diversity of ways and we should act at the appropriate levels.

 - Think in terms of movements or sustainability.
 Top-down programs produce products but are not dynamic social movements that continue to

 What form do power and energy resources take in Africa – how to develop them responsibly?
 Table Insights:

-- Focus on readiness of countries to compete in energy development:
+- Focus on the readiness of countries to compete in energy development: